 As I work with the RBC Foundation, CFC and a vast network of community foundations across Canada, I am excited to build on this commitment and shift power into the hands of young leaders in small and mid-sized communities.
 The RBC Future Launch Community Challenge asks youth and partner organizations to rally around one central question — What is your boldest idea to respond to an urgent local need — and I’m looking forward to seeing the ambitious and creative responses.

 With young leaders stepping forward from Ucluelet, BC to Gander, NL, and from Tecumseh, ON to Yellowknife YK and even further North — what are shared experiences, and what is uniquely local?

 I’m also looking forward to watching young leaders flourish.
 By participating in the Challenge, youth will both affect positive change, and will also have opportunities to gain skills, experiences, and relationships — which will all help prepare them for a bright future, in their communities and at work.
 At CFC, we are excited to learn from this experience.

 What happens when we intentionally shift power, and put decision-making in the hands of young leaders?
 What is possible when partners from across sectors come together around a shared commitment to youth?
 What we will learn — and how can we use those learnings to transform our communities and our country?

-This journey is only just beginning: participating community foundations are receiving applications between May 22 and September 18, 2019.
+This journey is only just beginning.
 We look forward to hearing ideas from coast to coast to coast, and to witnessing communities transform as young leaders bring them to life.
 Follow along and learn with us at #RBCFLChallenge.